gitlabhq/gitlabhq/doc/administration/container_registry.md

 in `gitlab.rb` or `gitlab.yml` if you are using Omnibus GitLab or installed GitLab from source respectively.

+N.B.
+Do not choose port 5000, it will conflict with the Docker registry service.

 ---

 **Omnibus GitLab installations**